michu2k/michu2k/README.md

 ## Hi there ✋

 My name is Michał and I'm Front-End / Javascript developer from Poland.
-I spend most of my time building React applications and developing my open source projects written in JavaScript.
+I spend most of my time building React applications and developing my open source projects written mainly in Typescript.
+I also have my own blog on medium.com, where you can find technical articles, mainly focusing on the front-end technologies.
 Check out my projects below ⭐.

 #### Languages 💻 and Tools 🛠️